sebastiankasprzak/aws-amplify-workshop-react-native/03-appsync/README.md

 } from 'react-native';

+// imports from Amplify library
-// imports from Amplify library import { withAuthenticator } from 'aws-amplify-react-native' import { API, graphqlOperation } from 'aws-amplify'
+// imports from Amplify library import { withAuthenticator } from 'aws-amplify-react-native' import { API, graphqlOperation } from 'aws-amplify' import Amplify from 'aws-amplify';
+import config from './src/aws-exports';

 // import the GraphQL query
-import { listRestaurants } from './graphql/queries'
+import { listRestaurants } from './src/graphql/queries'

+Amplify.configure(config);

 class App extends React.Component {
   // define some state to hold the data returned from the API